Qovery/qovery-client-javascript/docs/ContainerMetricsApi.md

 > InstanceResponseList getContainerCurrentInstance(containerId)

-NOT YET IMPLEMENTED - List currently running instances of the container with their CPU and RAM metrics
+List currently running instances of the container with their CPU and RAM metrics

 ### Example